 Christine is also the award-winning author of the 5-book Rowan of the Wood fantasy series, which she co-wrote (2008 – 2014) with her ex-husband Ethan.
 Her 2010 Amazon.com bestselling book Publishing and Marketing Realities for the Emerging Author helped writers feel successful by educating them about the publishing industry and marketing their book during a tumultuous time in publishing.
-Since then, she’s been dabbling in memoir and toying with the idea of writing a play.
+Since then, she’s been dabbling in memoir and has become a full-time technical writer.

 Christine is an accomplished fine artist with some work available on Fine Art America.
 She’s mostly worked in acrylics, but she’s been increasing her skills with watercolor over the past few years.
 She takes beautiful photos of her travels, which you can see through her Instagram feed.